ns0m/cordova-splash/README.md

     $ cordova-splash

-You also can specify manually a location for your `config.xml` or `splash.png`:
+You also can specify manually a location for your cordova project or `splash.png`:

-    $ cordova-splash --config=/path/to/helloCdv/config.xml --splash=/path/to/images/splash.png
+    $ cordova-splash --project=/path/to/helloCdv/ --splash=/path/to/images/splash.png

 If you run an old version of Cordova for iOS and you need your files in `/Resources/icons/`, use this option: